 - Cite Them Right Online is a web-based referencing resource which will enable you to reference just about any source and understand how to avoid plagiarism

 - Turnitin is a web-based service available through Blackboard which can help identify potential plagiarism and incorrect or poor referencing

 - The Learning Development Unit (LDU) can work with you to develop your academic ability through one-to-one tutorials or workshop sessions

 Advice for students

 In the event that you are involved in any allegation of academic misconduct, you will be given an opportunity to respond.
-If you need advice on any aspect of the investigative process you should speak to your School Registrar.
+If you need advice on any aspect of the investigative process you should speak to your School Registry Officer.

 You may also wish to speak to a member of the Students’ Union Advice Centre.
 They are there to help you with any difficulties you might be experiencing and offer a professional, independent and confidential service.